sayanarijit/sayanarijit.github.io/src/site/notes/ai.md

 - No, spirit doesn't fly around, spooking or assisting other people.
 It can only merge and replicate by sex and birth.
 - Humans are spiritual, or so we think, because we don't have much access to other species' spirits (DNA), and so we can't perceive their existence.
 - The entire knowledge space shared by humans is called "humanity".
-- Even though we humans posses similar DNA (spirit), based on our culture (experiences), our spiritual beliefs take different shapes, resulting in different subgroups of knowledge called "religion"s.
+- Even though we humans posses similar DNA (spirit), based on our culture (experiences), our spiritual beliefs take different shapes, resulting in different subgroups of knowledge like race, religion and even nationality.
 - Each corpus of knowledge (e.g. subgroups like religions and also the entire group), being able to interconnect everyone who share the knowledge space (DNA), acts like a god, who "knows everything", "sees everything", and even "judges everyone".
 - If one stray away from our knowledge space, further enough, they are considered "no longer human", and is "punished".
 - The scope of punishment may differ, ranging from the specific individual, to the entire group who share the knowledge space.